John Milius: Financial difficulties

 Milius suffered a major financial reversal in the late 1990s and early 2000s when his accountant embezzled from him an estimated $3 million.

 He tried to get a job as a staff writer on the TV show Deadwood; showrunner David Milch was reluctant as he did not consider Milius a staff writer.
 Milius pleaded that he needed the money in order to pay for his son's tuition at law school, so Milch simply paid the fees.
 Milius's career recovered when he helped create the BBC/HBO television series Rome, which allowed him to repay Milch.

 He wrote some pilots which did not go to series—Dodge City (circa 2005)—a Western series for CBS, and Saigon Bureau (2008)—about the AIP Bureau of photojournalists in the Vietnam War, a collaboration with Chris Noth based on the book Requiem.
 He also wrote a script about the Battle of Chosin Reservoir in the Korean War, The Chosin Few for Mark Cuban's 2929 Entertainment, and The Iron Horsemen, a motorcycle feature.

 Health problems

 In 2010 Milius was working on a new project, a film biography of Genghis Khan, and a proposed TV series called Pharaoh, set during the reign of Queen Hatshepsut, when he had a stroke.
 For a while he was unable to speak or move, but ultimately he recovered.

+As of 2025, he was battling terminal cancer.